1/12/2025

 - Air-dry properly: Lay the bag flat or hang it in a shaded area.
 Avoid sunlight, which can fade colors or weaken fabric.

-Special Care for Different Nylon Bags
+Special Care for Nylon Bags (Leather Trim, White, Black, Golf & Duffels)

 Cleaning Nylon Bags with Leather Trims